asiventsev/project2redmine/README.md

 3. Choose Resource custom text field for Redmine team member ID, for example, Text1.
 (ID will be used to identify Redmine project team members which correspond to MSP resources.)
 (Please do not use localized names of custom fields, use english names like TextN.)
-4. Set IDs for resources to be used in Redmine as team members.
+4. Set Redmine user IDs for resources to be used in Redmine as team members.
-(Redmine team membership IDs are to be used.
-One could obtain these IDs from team members list in the Redmine project settings, for example, from URLs of Edit button.
-Of course, you should add all necessary members to project team after P2R wil create the project.)
+(Memberships will be created authomatically.
+Ask Redmine admin for user IDs.)
 5. Create special task in MSP project named 'Redmine Synchronization' and put Redmine synchronization settings to its Notes in YAML format according to the example: